 Our vision is to ignite a revolution, compelling individuals to live beyond fear into their best life, fulfilling their destiny.
 Here, participants will move from fear and anxiety to confidence and freedom.
-We want to be the last transitional center an individual or family enters.

 This is the talented leadership team of professionals that help accomplish Harvest House’s goals and mission.